Dada010101/Snake-game/README.md

 # Snake-game
-Simple snake game Python written in OOP.
+Simple snake game Python written in OOP with Turtle library.
 The game is played with arrows.